snet-al/provision/README.md

 |------|---------|----------|
 | `provision.conf` | Default configuration settings | Yes |
 | `provision.local.conf` | Local configuration overrides | Optional |

+## 🧭 Provisioning Flow (interactive)

+1) Install basics: updates apt, adds universe, installs core utilities.
+2) Auto-updates: configures `unattended-upgrades` with a 3:00 AM daily cron.
+3) Repository access: shows the **forge user's** SSH public key; add it to `git@github.com:datafynow/provision.git`.
+4) Server type: prompts for desired server type and records it for the private repo.
+5) Repo sync + handoff: auto-clones/pulls the private repo into `provision-private/` inside this repo (retries every 5s) and, if `provision-private/setup.sh` exists and is executable, runs it passing the selected server type.
+6) Optional security: prompts for hardening and rate limiting.
+7) Forge access: adds your SSH public key to `forge` for passwordless login.
+8) Post-copy: scripts are copied to `/home/forge/provision` with proper perms.

 ## 🔒 Security Features